 - The atmospheric chemistry of halogen species, in particular iodine chemistry in the marine boundary layer

 Our research combines laboratory, large simulation chamber, field measurement and numerical modelling approaches; we currently have an emphasis upon developing new integrated approaches to assess chemical processing (a complement to the traditional focus upon species abundance).
 While we are aiming to achieve fundamental understanding of the atmospheric chemical system, our work also takes place in an applied context: providing the knowledge to underpin policy development to alleviate air pollution.
 Please see my Group and Research Project pages for more details.

-Our work is funded by NERC (16 funded grants, 12 as lead PI, totalling >£3m), EU sources, the DFG, the Royal Society, the Royal Society of Chemistry and the Nuffield Foundation.
+Our work is funded by NERC, the EU, the DFG, the Royal Society, the Royal Society of Chemistry and the Nuffield Foundation.

 We contribute to the Air Pollution & Atmospheric Chemistry theme within the Environmental Health Sciences research group, in the School of Geography, Earth & Environmental Sciences